Minneapolis Sprinkler Summerization Services

 During the winter months, your Minneapolis sprinkler system can be put through a lot.
-From freezing lines to broken sprinkler heads, Conserva Irrigation will find any inefficencies that might be slowing down your system and wasting both water and money with a free sprinkler inspection.
+From freezing lines to broken sprinkler heads, Conserva Irrigation will find any inefficiencies that might be slowing down your system and wasting both water and money with a free sprinkler summerization inspection.
 Running a test of each zone and checking over every sprinkler head, we will report to you a System Efficiency Score and explain all necessary repairs we may have found.

 Sprinkler Repairs, Maintenance and Upgrades

-Conserva Irrigation is your best choice for sprinkler repairs, maintanence and upgrades.
+Conserva Irrigation is your best choice for sprinkler system repairs, maintenance and upgrades.
 If your current irrigation system is working with a few setbacks on sprinkler heads or technology, we’ve got you covered.
 During the maintenance and upgrades we will adjust sprinkler heads, reprogram your system, replace an outdated controller and add or replace rain and soil sensors to make sure your current system is running as efficiently as it can.